2 November, 2017

 Simon Tunnicliffe, Director of Operations at the Legal Ombudsman, said: “This new research emphasises that how professionals communicate and the language they use can have a huge impact on how a complaint is resolved and when.

-“This research is important in challenging some of the legal and claims management industries’ preconceptions about what ‘good communication’ looks like to consumers.
+“This research is important in challenging some of the legal industries’ preconceptions about what ‘good communication’ looks like to consumers.
 The research has also provided useful insights for us to improve our own communications.

 “We hope this research will improve the way complaints are handled and make it more satisfying for everyone involved.”